Azure/terraform-provider-alz/docs/data-sources/archetype.md

 - `alz_policy_definitions` (Map of String) A map of generated policy assignments.
 The values are ARM JSON policy definitions.
 - `alz_policy_role_assignments` (Attributes Map) A map of role assignments by policy assignment name.
 The values are a nested object containing the role definition ids and any additionl scopes. (see [below for nested schema](#nestedatt--alz_policy_role_assignments))
 - `alz_policy_set_definitions` (Map of String) A map of generated policy assignments.
 The values are ARM JSON policy set definitions.
-- `alz_role_assignments` (Map of String) A map of generated role assignments.
-The values are ARM JSON role assignments.
 - `alz_role_definitions` (Map of String) A map of generated role assignments.
 The values are ARM JSON role definitions.

 <a id="nestedatt--defaults"></a>